♥ ♣ ♠ ♦

 How long does food stay in the intestines of a puppy?

-Over feeding our pups is a common bad habit.
-Thinking the pup must be hungry when they beg or look at you with those adoring eyes imploring you to give them a treat?
-Put more food on top of that and what have you succeded at…perhaps a little weight gain here and there.
-Over time, your pup is more heftier than it should be.
+Overfeeding our pups is a common bad habit.
+Thinking the puppy must be hungry when they beg or look at you with those adoring eyes imploring you to give them a treat?
+Put more food on top of that and what have you succeeded at…perhaps a little weight gain here and there.
+Over time, your pup is heftier than it should be.